aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/vbamodulecollection/_index.md

 ```

 Represents the data of Designer.

+**Remarks**

 We do not support to parse them.
 Just only for copying.

 **Parameters:**
 | Parameter | Type | Description |